backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Lambda.md

 > Although Lambda encrypts the environment variables in your function by default, the *sensitive information would still be visible to other users who have access to the Lambda console*.
 This is because Lambda uses a default KMS key to encrypt the variables, which is usually accessible by other users.
 The *best option in this scenario is to use encryption helpers to secure your environment variables*.
 >
 > Env variables must be decrypted in the application, also the lambda must have permission to use KMS *Decrypt API*.

+> [!question]- A serverless application is used to process customer information and outputs a JSON file to an Amazon S3 bucket.
+AWS Lambda is used for processing the data.
+The *data* is sensitive and *should be encrypted*.
+How can a Developer modify the Lambda function to *ensure the data is encrypted before it is uploaded to the S3 bucket*?
+> Use the `GenerateDataKey` API, then use the data key to encrypt the file using the Lambda code.
+> ---
+> "Enable server-side encryption on the S3 bucket and create a policy to enforce encryption" is *incorrect*.
+This *would not encrypt data before it is uploaded as S3* would only encrypt the data as it is written to storage.